 - 3/4 cup heavy/whipping cream

-- Trim the excess fat off pork (if desired) and cut it into 1" medallions.
+- Trim any excess fat and the silver skin (the tough part that may cover some of the tenderloin) and cut it into 1" medallions.
 Season each piece with salt & pepper.

 - Add the oil and one tablespoon of the butter to a skillet over medium-high heat.
 Let the pan warm up for a few minutes.